 The night before the hike we made the wise decision of staying in nearby West Covina (of Crazy Ex-Girlfriend fame), since the call time was 7:30am, and driving in from Santa Monica would have been torture.
 Staying in either West Covina, Azuza or the surround area is a great strategy, since the entrace to Angeles National Forest is easily accessible.

-- Home2 Suites by Hilton – spacious choice in Azusa with free continental breakfast and kitchenette
+Spacious choice with free continental breakfast and kitchenette.

 Have you ever hiked to and/or jumped off the Bridge to Nowhere?